Something went wrong

 Propane vs. Natural Gas vs. Heating Oil: Massachusetts Home Heating Fuel Comparison

-Families have a choice of fuels to choose from when it comes to heating.
-Natural Gas is the most common choice in Massachusetts, used by 127062 or 45 % of families.
-The 2nd most popular primary heating fuel for Massachusetts residents is Heating Oil, used by 73542 homes (26 %).
-The remaining homes are heated with Electricity (19), Propane (6), Wood (3), and Solar (0).
+Residences have a variety of fuels that can be used when it comes to heating.
+Natural Gas is the most popular choice in Massachusetts, used by 19,256,453 or 57% of homeowners.
+The 2nd most popular primary heating fuel for Massachusetts families is Heating Oil, used by 6,551,842 homes (19%).
+The remaining homes are heated with Electricity (18%), Propane (4%), Wood (1%), and Other (1%).

 Heating Oil (Fuel Oil) Use in Massachusetts